vfxsnake/Capston_Node_Editor/README.md

-# CPPND: Capstone Hello World Repo
+# CPPND: Capstone Node Editor

-This is a starter repo for the Capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
+This is the repo for the my Capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).

 The Capstone Project gives you a chance to integrate what you've learned throughout this program.
 This project will become an important part of your portfolio to share with current and future colleagues and employers.